reinaldo422/pinteresting/README.md

 Pinterest clone application to practice Ruby on Rails.

-Not finished but can current progress can be seen at rei-pinteresting.herokuapp.com !
+Not finished but can current progress can be seen [here](rei-pinteresting.herokuapp.com)!

 by Reinaldo Cruz